 - Descending – when the optic nerve fibers are affected.

-- Ascending – when retinal cells are affected.
+- Ascending – when the retinal cells are affected.

 Depending on the progression of the pathological process:

-- Stable type – nerve lesion reaches a certain degree and remains stable for a long time.
+- Stable type - damage to the nerve reaches a certain degree and remains stable for a long time.

-- Progressive type – the pathological process is progressing constantly and is accompanied by rapid vision loss.
+- Progressive type – the pathological process is constantly progressing and is accompanied by a rapid loss of vision.

-- Partial (initial) atrophy – only a small area of the nerve is affected.
-The pathology manifests itself by severe visual loss, which cannot be corrected by optic devices (glasses and contact lenses).
+- Partial (initial) atrophy - only a small area of the nerve is affected.
+Pathology is manifested by severe loss of vision, which cannot be corrected with optical instruments (glasses and contact lenses).

-- Complete atrophy – lesion of the whole nerve, when a person loses the ability to see completely.
+- Complete atrophy - damage to the entire nerve, when a person completely loses the ability to see.